GSA/search.digitalgov.gov/_posts/2013-08-20-site-overview.md

 ## Top Queries

 Reports on the top 10 searches done by searchers on your site.
-If you don't have any queries, you'll see a message that there aren't enough query data available.
+If you don't have any searches, you'll see a message that there aren't enough query data available.
 These typically don't require any action as they don't change much from day-to-day.

+Note that the data are processed to present "real" searches by humans (that is, the data are de-duped by IP address to remove bot traffic and other noise).

 ## Top Clicked URLs

 Reports on the top 10 pages that were clicked thru by searchers on your search results page.
-If you don't have any queries, you'll see a message that there aren't enough click data available.
+If you don't have any clicks, you'll see a message that there aren't enough click data available.
 These typically don't require any action as they don't change much from day-to-day.

 ## Trending URLs